ldang/gwc_html5/README.md

 1. Login to your GitHub account.
 If you don't have one, you can sign up for one.
 2. Make a new repository
 3. Select the main branch, and create a new branch called gh-pages.
 4. Add your files by selecting the ```Add File``` button next to the green ```Code``` button.
 You can drag all of your files to the landing spot on the web browser.
-Please add a commit message that describes the change you just made.
+Please add a commit message that describes the change you just made and click ont he green ```Commit Changes``` button at the bottom of the screen.
 It will take a little time for the files to be processed.
 5. You will access your new website at a special URL or web address.
 Access your new website at this URL: https://<github username>.github.io/<repo name>
+6. You can edit any text files by navigating to the file, and clicking on the pencil icon in the upper right.
+Any time you edit the file, you need to specify a commit message and then click on the green ```Commit Changes``` button.

 Please note that GitHub can take a couple of minutes to update your site after you make a change.

-As an example: this repository's website can be accessed at [https://ldang.github.io/gwc_html5](https://ldang.github.io/gwc_html5)
+As an example: this repository([https://github.com/ldang/gwc_html5](https://github.com/ldang/gwc_html5)) contains a website that can be accessed at [https://ldang.github.io/gwc_html5](https://ldang.github.io/gwc_html5)